-Comes with a wide range of tools for watch repair, including a link remover, 3x pin punch, and an extra large 3-point case wrench.
+Wide range of tools includes link remover, 3x pin punch, and extra large 3-point case wrench.
 Zip-up soft case included.
-41-page guide book that is included is a good introduction to watch repair.
+41-page guide book.
 Most buyers felt this was a good quality starter kit.

-Some reports of this kit arriving with broken/bent tools, used, or missing items.
-Not professional grade.
+Some reports of this kit arriving with broken/bent tools.

 151 pieces in all, including multiple sizes of replacement spring pins.
-Both screwdrivers and tweezers are anti-magnetic.
-Good value.
+Screwdrivers and tweezers are anti-magnetic.
 Includes an instruction manual.
 52mm case opener can handle over-sized watches.

 Some buyers report problems with flimsy screwdrivers and other tools.

-147 pieces that include a case opening knife, a variety of screwdrivers, and a spring bar removal tool.
-Well made tools for the price.
-Comes with a zippered case for storage.
+147 pieces.
+Includes a case opening knife, variety of screwdrivers, and spring bar removal tool.
+Comes with zippered case for storage.
 Works well for changing watch batteries and other minor repairs.

-Kit comes with a number of tools, including anti-magnetic screwdrivers, a watch spring bar tool, and 2 wristband repair tools.
-Includes a soft case.
+Kit comes with a number of tools, including anti-magnetic screwdrivers, watch spring bar tool, and 2 wristband repair tools.
+Includes soft case.
 Easy to use.
 Solid kit for the price.

-Case is on the small side; hard to get all the tools into it.
-Some felt that the tools broke/bent easily.
-English translation of the instruction manual is poor.
+Case is on small side.
+Some felt that tools broke/bent easily.
+Bad instruction manual.